Dopamine Transporter SPECT Image Classification for Neurodegenerative Parkinsonism via Diffusion Maps and Machine Learning Classifiers: Datasets of PPMI and Clinical Cohort

 \subsection{Clinical Dataset of KCGMH-TW}

-Clinical dataset of KCGMH-TW in clinical dataset, we enrolled 730 patients who underwent [$^{99m}$Tc] TRODAT-1 brain SPECT between January 2017 and June 2019 in the Kaohsiung Chang Gung Memorial Hospital, Taiwan (KCGMH-TW).
+To attest the effectiveness of the proposed method in KCGMH-TW clinical dataset, we enrolled 730 patients who underwent [$^{99m}$Tc] TRODAT-1 brain SPECT between January 2017 and June 2019 in the Kaohsiung Chang Gung Memorial Hospital, Taiwan (KCGMH-TW).
 The Chang Gung Medical Foundation Institutional Review Board approved this retrospective study and waived the requirement for obtaining informed consent from the patients.
 Each patient was intravenously injected with a 925-MBq dose of [$^{99m}$Tc] TRODAT-1 (Institute of Nuclear Energy Research, Taiwan). [$^{99m}$Tc] TRODAT SPECT images were acquired using a hybrid SPECT/CT system (Symbia T; Siemens Medical Solution).
 SPECT images were obtained with 30s per step acquiring 120 projections over a circular 360 degree rotation using low-energy, high-resolution parallel-hole collimators.
 A $128\times 128$ matrix and a $\times1.45$ zoom were used.
 The CT images were acquired without contrast medium; they used the following parameters: 130 kV; 45mAs (Image Quality Reference mAs, CARE Dose 4D; Siemens Medical Solutions); rotation time, 1.5s; collimation, $2 \times 2.5$ mm.
 CT images were reconstructed to a $512 \times 512$ image matrix with a very smooth kernel, H08s (Siemens Medical Solutions) for SPECT attenuation correction.
 Raw SPECT data were reconstructed into transaxial slices using flash 3D (OSEM reconstruction method with 3D collimator beam modeling) with 8 subsets and 8 iterations and corrected with the H08s CT attenuation map.
 Images were smoothed using a 3D spatial Gaussian filter (fullwidth at half maximum, 6mm).
 The reconstructed transaxial slice thickness was 3.3 mm.

 We select nine consecutive SPECT transaxial images showing the whole striatal radioactivity.
 Each patient has a separate 9 slices SPECT images, where it is more visible as shown in \textbf{Fig. \ref{fig:data_example}}.
-The pixel size of each cell is $128\times128\times3$ (RGB), so we take the middle best three slices of striatal images by nuclear medicine physicians \cite{SPECT5967908} and combining into a single image from the nine-grid SPECT as our research target.
+The pixel size of each cell is $128\times128\times3$ (RGB), so we take the middle best three slices of striatal images by nuclear medicine physicians \cite{SPECT5967908} and combine into a single image from the nine slices SPECT as our research target.